ethanhandler17/ClassCoding/README.md

 - Automatic respawn at top when reaching bottom
 - Random size and opacity

+### Coin.cs
+- Coin collision detection with player
+- Awards 10 points when collected
+- Auto-destroys after 10 seconds if not collected

+### HealthPowerUp.cs
+- Health power-up collision detection with player
+- Restores one life when collected (max 3 lives)
+- Auto-destroys after 10 seconds if not collected

 ### GameOverManager.cs
 - Displays final score from PlayerPrefs
 - Handles restart functionality (R key)